The Beginner’s Dilemma

 It wasn’t until several months later during the holidays that I had my first wine epiphany.
-A good friend had given me a bottle of 1976 Silver Oak Alexander Valley Cabernet for Christmas dinner.
-The ‘76 vintage was one of several consecutive drought years in California and the wine was rich, powerful and quickly filled the room with blackberry jam and exotic spices once poured.
+A good friend had given me a bottle of 1976 Silver Oak Alexander Valley Cabernet for Christmas.
+It became my contribution to the holiday dinner we were sharing with a professor and his wife.
+The ‘76 vintage was one of several consecutive drought years in California, and the wine was rich, powerful, and quickly filled the room with aromas of blackberry jam and exotic spices once poured.
+It was the very first time that wine smell like things instead of just wine.
 I remember thinking, “this is what they’re talking about!”
-So what changed between experiences “A” and “B”?
-What was the key that made the difference between wine smelling like wine and wine smelling like other things?
-At the time it seemed completely mysterious and it wasn’t until decades later that I finally pieced together what had happened.
+From then on, wine would never be the same.

-arguably getting better at it (or not) since we were infants.
+The good news is that practically everyone has all the hardware and software required to smell, taste, and remember.
+We’ve been doing it since we were infants.
 In fact, we are more than capable of storing a complex taste memory fairly easily.
 Not convinced?
 Take a moment to consider exhibit “A,” the humble cheeseburger.
-If we take all seven taste sensations as in sweet, sour, bitter, salty, umami (savory), kokumi (calcium) and fat into consideration, your garden variety cheeseburger can check off on all the categories except for bitter, unless of course you’ve burned the burger or are going très chic by adding radicchio to the toppings.
-Combine these with other variables such as temperature, texture and context (where, when, how and with whom you enjoyed said cheeseburger) and you have the makings (sorry for the pun) for a very complex smell and taste memory indeed.
+If we take the seven commonly referred to taste sensations as in sweet, sour, bitter, salty, and umami (savory), kokumi, and fat into consideration, the garden variety cheeseburger can check off on all the categories except for bitter–unless of course you’ve burned the burger or are being très chic by adding radicchio to the fixings.
+Combine these with other variables such as temperature, texture, and context (where, when, how and with whom you enjoyed said cheeseburger) and you have the makings (sorry for the pun) for a very complex smell and taste memory indeed.

 Front Loading and the Basic Set